Workflow for OP PSD2 Confirmation of Funds API

 The PSD2 Confirmation of Funds API is accessed in the following manner:

-- Client App receives an Authorization Code (validates user/session match) and exchanges it for an Access Token
+- Client App receives an authorization code and exchanges it for an access token.

 Now let's look at each of these steps one by one.